 Travelling Solo: A housesitter’s guide

-I am a middle-aged, single Canadian woman who is living out her dream of travelling and living abroad.
-I left Canada in January of 2016, lived in Mexico for four months, then travelled to Tenerife in The Canary Islands and finally to Madeira, Portugal, before arriving in Maidenhead, UK, in the middle of June.
+I am a middle-aged, single Canadian woman who is living out her dream of travelling solo and living abroad.
+I left Canada in January of 2016, lived in Mexico for four months, then travelled solo to Tenerife in The Canary Islands and finally to Madeira, Portugal, before arriving in Maidenhead, UK, in the middle of June.

 Maidenhead is a beautiful and affluent town just west of London in the Royal Borough of Windsor and Maidenhead, in the county of Berkshire.
 The population is significant at 67,000.
 It is the home of Theresa May, the newly anointed Prime Minister of the country.